 By default, SmartCloud Connect recognizes your corporate domains on the Organizations level in the Administration panel and does not allow you to save internal emails using the Save button in the Add-In.

 You can always manually search for internal records using the Search functionality in the Sidebar.

 This is done using the ServiceOrganizationDomains setting (or the corresponding switch button) in Administration Panel.
 SmartCloudConnect adds different variations of your corporate domain (the list of aliases in MS Exchange) as comma-separated values to this particluar setting.

 To make SmartCloud Connect ignore this setting and enable it to save internal emails when clicking the Save button in the Add-In:

 1. Go to Customization page.

-- In the Application Settings area, select the Search also for internal email addresses in Salesforce checkbox.
+- In the Application Settings area, select the Allow creating duplicated emails in Salesforce checkbox.

 - Click Save in the upper right corner.

 This will enable SmartCloud Connect to save internal emails on the Organizations level, and the Add-In will ignore this setting during all synchronization attempts.
 However, certain users that have access to their Customization page may add certain domains to their Blacklisted Domains box in the Email Sync Options card.
 Learn more about the blacklist in the following article.